-Antennaria are small plants that rarely grow higher than 15 cm and are often mat forming.
+Antennaria are small plants that rarely grow higher than 15 cm (6 inches) and often have a mat forming nature.

 They have tubular clustered flowers of pink, red or white, and small, woolly grayish green leaves.
 They make ideal plants for a rockery.

 It is best to plant Antennaria just below the soil, with a spacing of approximately 30 centimeters (one foot).

 Cat’s ears should be sown out in late winter or early spring when a lightly frost is still possible.

 Cat’s ears/Ladies-tobacco prefer to be grown in full sunlight.

 The soil type can be poor but it should be dry.

 When starting Antennaria off from seed indoors, the seeds should be given one to two months to germinate before they are planted outside in either the Autumn or spring.